5 Ways to Create Membership Levels in your Pickleball and Tennis Club

 2. Create memberships based on access time

-Another population option for membership levels is to split out peak and off-peak access.
-This is a great way to increase the value of your courts when they’re most in demand, while also encouraging more participation during quieter periods.
+Another popular option for structuring membership levels is to split peak and off-peak access.
+This is a great way to increase the value of your courts when they’re most in demand, while also encouraging more participation during quieter time periods.

 Use data from a club management system like CourtReserve to see when the most popular times are for court use at your facilities.
 Look at daytime vs evening use, weekday vs weekend and structure relevant membership levels around key times.